DevExpress/devextreme-documentation/concepts/05 UI Components/Diagram/10 Data Binding/40 Optional Binding Expressions.md

 The Diagram allows you to bind a number of shape and connector visual properties, like type, size, and style.

-[note] If a binding property is undefined, the corresponding shape or connector property value is maintained inside the loaded Diagram UI component and is lost after a page is reloaded.

 ![Diagram - Data Binding Options](/images/diagram/binding-options.png)

+The following node properties are available:

 <table class="dx-table">
     <tr>